-The WPI Bioengineering Research Experience for Undergraduates (REU) is a collaboration with the National Science Foundation to bring bioengineering, research, education, and outreach experiences to 10 undergraduate students (U.S. citizens and permanent residents) from traditionally disadvantaged groups: racial and ethnic minorities, women, and students from low socioeconomic status communities.
-The program will run from May 30 to August 4.
+The WPI Biomedical Engineering Department offers two Research Experience for Undergraduates (REU) programs funded through the National Science Foundation (NSF REU) and the KERN Family Foundation (KEEN eREU) to bring bioengineering, research, education, and outreach experiences to 10-14 undergraduate students (U.S. citizens and permanent residents) from traditionally disadvantaged groups: racial and ethnic minorities, women, and students from low socioeconomic status communities.
+The tentative program dates are from May 28 to August 2, 2024.

 In addition to carrying out cutting-edge research, REU participants will attend weekly professional development seminars and workshops.
-Participants will learn about careers in biomedical engineering, academic research, scientific communication, and societal awareness in engineering design and innovation.
-Program will conclude with the final poster presentation.
+Participants will learn about careers in biomedical engineering, academic research, scientific communication, incorporating curiosity, connections, and creating value into research and design, and societal awareness in engineering design and innovation.
+The program will conclude with the final poster presentation.
 Communicating science is a portion of what participants will engage in, beyond the research; participants will develop video content entitled “Stories in Bioengineering” and engage with a local summer camp program.

 The objectives of this program are to provide the following: